Kiran6248/superchef-ms4/README.md

         python3 manage.py migrate

-Whenever a model is edited it will need to be migrated. to make sure we are migrating the correct modls, we run a dry run flag before makemigrations and to make sure which models to be migrated, we run plan flag with migrate beforehand.
+Whenever a model is edited it will need to be migrated. to make sure we are migrating the correct models, we run a dry run flag before makemigrations, and to make sure which models to be migrated, we run a plan flag with migrate beforehand.

 ### **Deployment to Heroku**

 Deploying this site to Heroku-

-1. Sign up or Login to Heroku app.
-After signing in, click 'New'. found at the top right of the dashboard, an then 'Create new app'.
+1. Sign up or Log in to the Heroku app.
+After signing in, click 'New'. found at the top right of the dashboard, and then 'Create new app'.

-2. Give a app a unique name ans set the region colsest to your location, then click 'Create app'.
+2. Give an app a unique name and set the region closest to your location, then click 'Create app'.

-3. Once created, click on the 'Resource' tab and in the add ons search bar, type postgres, and click 'Heroku Postgres' and then use the free plan. and confirm.
+3. Once created, click on the 'Resource' tab, and in the add ons search bar, type Postgres, and click 'Heroku Postgres' and then use the free plan. and confirm.
 This will provide a new Postgres database.

-4. There are spme extra dependencies and files that needed to be installed:
+4. There are some extra dependencies and files that needed to be installed:

-  * psycopg2-binary - a PostgresSQL database adapter for the python programming language.
+  * psycopg2-binary - a PostgresSQL database adapter for the Python programming language.
-  * dj_database_url - a Django utility which allows you to utilise 12factor inspired DATABASE_URL environment variables to configure the Django application.
+  * dj_database_url - a Django utility that allows you to utilize 12factor inspired DATABASE_URL environment variables to configure the Django application.

-We also need to install *gunicorn* - a Python Web Server Gateway Interface(WSGI) HTTP sever, which will act as tge web server.
+We also need to install *gunicorn* - a Python Web Server Gateway Interface(WSGI) HTTP server, which will act as the webserver.

 5. After installing the dependencies, run the command: